mogest/6502asmc/README.md

 A 6502 assembly compiler, written in JavaScript.

-This is a hideous implementation, bashed together quickly for reasons.
-It's untested and, frankly, unsanitary.
+A very simple and incomplete implementation, hastely thrown together without tests.